 1. Focus On Technique

 If you become consumed thinking about winning or losing, you'll get distracted from the actions you need to perform physically.
-It’s important to learn to ignore the factors the you don’t have control over, such as weather or terrain.
+It’s important to learn to ignore the factors that you don’t have control over, such as weather or terrain.
 Focus on the details you need to execute during competition.
 Instead of visualizing the outcome, identify the individual steps you need to take to get there.

 2. Understand How Stress Can Benefit You